College Station MS Head Band Director

 College Station MS Assistant Band Director

-Zane Taylor is in his first year as Assistant Band Director at College Station Middle School.
+Zane Taylor is in his 2nd year as Assistant Band Director at College Station Middle School.

 Mr. Taylor attended Texas Tech University where he received his Bachelor of Arts in Music Education.
 During that time he served as percussion instructor for multiple area junior high and high schools.
 Among his college highlights were a year with the Glassmen Drum & Bugle Corps; multiple opportunities to perform with the Lubbock Symphony Orchestra and the honor of being a charter member of the Texas Tech Steel Drum Ensemble.